vecnavium-pm-pl/FloatingTextCreator/README.md

 We will not take any suggestions for FloatingTextCreator API 3.0.0 for the reason below.

-FloatingTextCreator on PocketMine API 3.0.0 is now on feature freeze and will only be doing plugin updates when it comes to bug fixes
+FloatingTextCreator on PocketMine API 3.0.0 is now on feature freeze and will only be doing plugin updates when it comes to bug fixes and protocol updates.

-And other suggestions will be taken.
-Please let me know either way and it will be looked into

 # Commands & Permissions